cms-dev/cms/docs/Running CMS.rst

 * if you are running low on disk space, you may want to make sure ``keep_sandbox`` is set to ``false``;

-* if you want to run CMS without installing it, you need to change ``process_cmdline`` to reflect that.

 If you are organizing a real contest, you must also change ``secret_key`` to a random key (the admin interface will suggest one if you visit it when ``secret_key`` is the default).
 You will also need to think about how to distribute your services and change ``core_services`` accordingly.
 Finally, you should change the ranking section of :file:`cms.conf`, and :file:`cms.ranking.conf`, using non-trivial username and password.

 .. warning::